Little Bird

 Plain-language definitions for the technical terms used above.

-LCD
+- LCD

-LCD stands for liquid crystal display, a screen technology that uses a backlight and liquid crystals to show images or text.
+- LCD stands for liquid crystal display, a screen technology that uses a backlight and liquid crystals to show images or text.
 It matters because LCD modules usually need a display driver and enough controller pins or a bus interface to send image data.

-LED
+- LED

-A light-emitting diode is a small electronic component that lights up when current flows through it in the correct direction.
-In this kit, LEDs create the flashing effect, so polarity and correct soldering matter for the project to work.
+- A light-emitting diode (LED) is a small electronic component that emits light when current flows through it in the correct direction.
+Because it only conducts one way, its polarity matters, and a through-hole LED must be soldered the correct way around to light up.

-potentiometer
+- potentiometer

-A variable resistor usually turned with a knob or shaft to create an adjustable electrical signal.
+- A variable resistor usually turned with a knob or shaft to create an adjustable electrical signal.
 It is often used for inputs such as volume, brightness or position, so it helps beginners learn how a microcontroller reads changing values.

-Shield
+- Shield

-An add-on board that plugs into a main controller board to give it extra features such as sensing, motor control or communication.
+- An add-on board that plugs into a main controller board to give it extra features such as sensing, motor control or communication.
 Knowing a product supports shields helps you judge whether it can connect neatly into an existing maker-board setup.